Last updated: May 9, 2026

 Step 4: Rank by essential dignity at the candidate's degree

-Each surviving candidate is scored on its essential dignity at its own degree (domicile 5, exaltation 4, triplicity 3 each, term 2, face 1).
-The candidate with the most dignity at its position is the hyleg.
-The calculator surfaces the full scoring grid so you can verify the math.
+Each surviving candidate is scored on essential dignity at its own degree (domicile 5, exaltation 4, triplicity 3 each, term 2, face 1).
+If the sect light qualifies with dignity, it is selected.
+Otherwise, the highest self-dignity qualifier wins.
+The calculator surfaces the full grid so you can verify the math.

 Step 5: Resolve ties